odobon1/vlm-tutorial/README.md

 At a high level, a VLM consists of an image encoder and a text encoder (colloquially, the vision and text towers), which are jointly pretrained with a contrastive loss on a large number of image-text pairs scraped from the web to produce a shared embedding space that groups/separates similar/dissimilar concepts.
 By leveraging natural language supervision, VLMs learn semantically rich representations that capture fine-grained relationships between images and text, unlocking reliable zero-shot transfer competitive with fully supervised baselines.
 In other words, given a new dataset, VLMs generalize to the never-before-seen classes without any additional training and outperform previously state-of-the-art (SOTA) fully supervised models trained specifically for that task.
 That's **zero-shot learning**: predicting classes the model was never trained on.
 Natural language class labels are processed by the text encoder to synthesize a task-specific classifier on the fly.

+VLMs consist of an image encoder and a text encoder.
+Their contrastive pretraining objective maximizes(minimizes) the cosine similarity between corresponding(non-corresponding) image-text pairs scraped from the web, producing a shared latent space that glues together vision and language modalities, capturing fine-grained relationships across images and text.

 Text transformers are used for the text encoder.

 Vision Transformers (ViTs) are commonly used for the vision encoder, although there are ResNet-based variants as well.